 \subsection{Physics-informed neural networks (PINNs)}

-A neural network is a mathematical model consisting of layers of neurons interconnected via nonlinear operations.
+A neural network is a mathematical model consisting of layers of neurons interconnected via non-linear operations.
 These layers include an input layer for initial data, multiple hidden layers for complex computations, and an output layer for predictions.
 It is widely acknowledged that with enough hidden layers and neurons per layer, a neural network can approximate any function \cite{MR1015670}.
 The values of neurons in each layer depend on the previous layer in the following manner:

 where $\boldsymbol z^{k} \in \mathds{R}^{n_k}$ is the outcome of $k$-th layer, $\boldsymbol\omega^{k}\in \mathds{R}^{n_{k}\times n_{k-1}}$, $\boldsymbol b^{k}\in \mathds{R}^{n_k}$, and $n_k$ is the number of neurons in $k^{th}$ layer.
 Here, $\boldsymbol\omega$ and $\boldsymbol b$ denote the weight and bias, the model parameters to be optimized.
-Moreover, $\sigma$ is a nonlinear mapping known as an activation function.
+Moreover, $\sigma$ is a non-linear mapping known as an activation function.
 This process is widely known as feed-forward propagation.
 We define a loss function ($\mathcal L$) for network output, which quantifies the disparity between the network's predictions and the desired outcomes.
-The neural network is trained using backpropagation \cite{rumelhart1986learning}, a technique wherein optimization algorithms, such as gradient descent, to minimize loss function and fine-tune the model parameters ($ \boldsymbol \omega, \boldsymbol b$).
-Trained parameters capture the underlying structure of the problem in consideration.
-A well-known class of neural network is physics-informed neural networks (PINNs), which incorporate the underlying physics of the system by using a governing set of equations along with initial and boundary conditions into the loss function.
+The neural network is trained using backpropagation \cite{rumelhart1986learning}, a technique wherein optimization algorithms, such as gradient descent, are used to minimize the loss function and fine-tune the model parameters ($ \boldsymbol \omega, \boldsymbol b$).
+Trained parameters capture the underlying structure of the problem under consideration.
+A well-known class of neural networks is physics-informed neural networks (PINNs), which incorporate the underlying physics of the system by using a governing set of equations along with initial and boundary conditions into the loss function.
 It measures how much the network's predicted solution violates the differential equation at several collocation points.
-Mathematically, it can be written as $\mathcal L=\mathcal L_\text{res}+\mathcal L_\text{ic} + \mathcal L_\text{bc}$, where $\mathcal L_\text{res}$ denotes the residual mean squared error, $\mathcal L_\text{ic}$ and $\mathcal L_\text{bc}$ denote mean squared errors for initial and boundary conditions respectively.
-During optimization, the derivative of the loss function with respect to the model parameters and derivatives of the network's output with respect to input parameters, exhibited in the loss function are required.
-These derivatives are effectively computed using \enquote{automatic differentiation} \cite{MR3800512}.
-Thus, the objective of PINNs is to identify the optimal parameters that minimize the specified loss function, which encapsulates all physics-related information.